 And now, as I sit to write this down, they've finished their snack and are happily playing.
 Reece quietly doing the shape sorter that Ella still struggles with, and Ella, playing with a stuffed toy and a car thing that Reece has grown out of and it clicks.

 Ella is turning 8, and today I had an epiphany I wanted to share.
 Most parents have a certain sadness about their children growing up, it just happens so fast! almost like you turn around and another year has past, you look back on photos and realise your baby, is a baby no more -… Continue reading Growing Older, Not Up

 I looked at her perfectly round face, and her beautiful nose, with its wide bridge, her eyes, set wider apart.
 I looked closer at the folds in the corners of her eyes, and I looked at her cute little ear tag, I noticed her tightly held fists.
 I thought about all the people that commented on her cry, the woman that poked her head into Ella's pram when she was just new baby exclaiming "oh, it sounds like you have a cat in there!"
 Genuinely surprised to see it was my baby instead.
 All the jokes about how I spent too much time with my cat while I was pregnant because Ella sounds like him.
-This medical book, written long before Ella was born, was describing her features perfectly.
-The book feeling like it weighs a million tonnes on my lap, to mach the weight I felt in my heart.

 I don't have time for a breakdown right now, But I can feel it creeping up.
 We've had a rough couple of weeks, Ella's behaviour has been horrible.
 Full meltdowns at seemingly at everything for seemingly no reason.
 Toilet time?
 Meltdown Dinner?
 Meltdown Time to get dressed?
 Meltdown Breakfast?
 Meltdown It gets worse - She… Continue reading Keeping it Real